mistafido/freelancer-website/README.md

-# freelancer-website
+# Hello worl
-A basic freelancer website showing resume and a blog
+This is the basic hello world program